glouw/littlewolf/README.md

 ![screenshot](img/logo.PNG)

-Littlewolf aims to be a very minimalistic software graphics engine reminiscent of the early Wolfenstein and Doom days.
+Littlewolf aims to be a very minimalistic software graphics engine reminiscent to some of the early works of Carmack at id.

     make; ./littlewolf